 - a.
 To provide a safe, healthy environment for all learners, the lab and clinical sites are scent free.
 Students are asked to refrain from using scented products while in the classroom, clinical, or lab for any reason.
-This includes, though is not limited to hairspray, colognes, perfumes, smoke, body odor or heavily scented medications. - b.
+This includes, though is not limited to hairspray, colognes, perfumes, smoke, or body odor. - b.
 Students may not smoke while in program uniform while on campus.
 The smell of smoke on a student uniform will be considered unprofessional in the clinical, lab and classroom setting. - c.
 If the student's clothing is heavily scented with fragrances/odors, the student then may be asked to leave lab or class to change.
 This may result in an unsatisfactory grade for the lab experience. - d.
-The student will be removed from the clinical, lab or classroom setting until they are able to return without the fragrance/odor as determined by the instructor. - e.
-Complementary aromatherapy may be utilized in lab/classroom setting as a teaching resource.
+The student will be removed from the clinical, lab or classroom setting until they are able to return without the fragrance/odor as determined by the instructor.

-Students who arrive to clinical and are not in compliance with their uniform policy must be able to correct the infraction immediately or they will be sent home with an unexcused absence.
-Examples of infractions that can be resolved immediately include removal of piercings, and examples of infractions that cannot be resolved immediately include ID badge being left at home.
+Students who arrive to clinical and are not in compliance with the uniform policy must be able to correct the infraction immediately or they will be sent home with an unexcused absence.
+Examples of infractions that can be resolved immediately include removal of piercings, and examples of infractions that cannot be resolved immediately including ID badges being left at home.